Understanding Your True Cost of Poor Quality and How to Reduce It

 Finally, a pattern of defective shipments may lead a major retailer to put your brand on probation, lowering your subsequent order volumes.
 If the retailer represents a significant portion of your sales, the cost of this action can be devastating.
 Even worse, the retailer may decide to sever the relationship altogether.

-How many of us consistently lose customers because of deliveries of bad products?
-What impact does this continuous erosion of your topline sales have on the future growth, or even the survivability of your company?
+The impact this continuous erosion of your topline sales have on the future growth, or even the survivability of your company, could be substantial.

 The Fallacy of Passing Charges on to Factories